hiveot/hiveot.github.io/index.md

 ## Objectives

 The primary objective of this project is the creation of a secure approach to the Web of Things (WoT) while remaining compatible with the WoT architecture specifications.

 ## Overview

-The primary objective of WoST is to improve security in WoT simply by not allowing Things to expose a server, except when its purpose is to be a server.
+WoST improves security in WoT simply by not allowing Things to expose a server, except when its purpose is to be a server.
 It aims to be WoT compliant except where this objective would be compromised.

-It is the hope that 'WoST' compliancy will become a must have for the security minded consumer when purchasing IoT devices.
+It is the intent that 'WoST' compliancy will become a must have for the security minded consumer when purchasing IoT devices.

 This approach requires the use of a gateway to act on behalf of WoST Things.
 Rather than configuring each Thing, the configuration facility on the gateway will let users manage the configuration.
 The gateway approach is already quite common for existing IoT devices such as ZWave and Zigbee and does not seem to be a hindrance to adoption.

 ![](wost-overview.png)

-In the above diagram WoST Things connect to the gateway which acts as a proxy for all Things.
+In the above diagram WoST Things and consumers connect to the gateway which acts as a proxy for all Things.
+Data can flow back to the connecting devices.
 Gateway plugins convert access to legacy devices as if they are  WoST Things.

 All application interaction with WoST Things and legacy devices take place via the gateway.
 Access over the internet is provided via a cloud intermediary, which can be another WoST gateway run by a cloud service provider.
-All connections are made with the WoST Gateway.

 ## The Problem With WoT's Reference Implementation